What can U.N. climate talks in Durban deliver?

 A deal on Kyoto is the linchpin and hosts South Africa are not keen to preside over failed talks.

-A separate transparency framework is pretty much agreed -- this is a way for nations to scrutinise everyone's pledges to curb emissions.
+A separate transparency framework is pretty much agreed -- this is a way for nations to scrutinize everyone's pledges to curb emissions.
 But a deal on Kyoto would be needed.

 The design of a Green Climate Fund could also be agreed.
 The fund is designed to manage money for poorer nations to adapt to climate change.
 But the fund, meant to have at least $100 billion annually from 2020, is an empty shell awaiting new pledges from cash-strapped governments.